bioinformaticsdotca/GenEpi_2018/module6/README.md

 ### Patient Background:

-On April 27, a 66-year old male was admitted to a local ER.
-He presented with fever, headache, and vomiting but soon after admission to the ER presented with internal bleeding.
-CBC revealed elevated white blood cell count, neutrophils, etc. The hospital epidemiologist was consulted to confirm the clinician's findings.
+On June 14, a 41-year old male was admitted to a local ER.
+He presented with fever, headache, and vomiting, but soon after admission began coughing up blood.
+He says he travels a lot for work and has most recently been across 3 continents: Europe, South America, and Africa.
+A sample was obtained from the patient and sequenced to gain any more insight on the cause of his illness.

 ### Demonstration: